 With that will come the major health problems caused by heatstroke and dehydration.

-We are fortunate that we can wear lighter and thinner clothing or even go naked, however, dogs have fur coats and sometimes cannot tolerate even moderate heat without suffering.
+We are fortunate that we can wear lighter and thinner clothing or even go naked, however, dogs have fur coats and often cannot tolerate even moderate heat without suffering.

 Very young and older dogs are at higher risk of heat stroke.
 Brachycephalic breeds (short noses), such as Pugs, French and English Bulldogs and Boston Terriers are at the most serious risks

 Obese, long-haired, and dark-coloured dogs are also at a higher risk, along with dogs with hyperthyroidism, cardiopulmonary disease, laryngeal paralysis, or thick hair coats.
 Yes, we can trim them. but not too short or the dog can get sunburn and the coat grows again very quickly.

 It also is worth mentioning that Asphalt roads can also get hot and some days.
 It melts the tar. which then sticks to the pads.
 Pavements also get extremely hot as they absorb the sun's rays then radiate it back out burning sensitive paws.
 Wherever possible walk on the grass when hot.

 Dogs Do Not Sweat All Over: Dogs can only sweat from their paws so they do not cool down like humans who sweat from all over their body.